-Inside ON1 Effects, you can use the Learning Hub to directly display videos for getting started with the app, search the ON1 online help system-including with and online chat assistant-and the ON1 Shop, where you can purchase add-ons and courses for Effects.
+You can use the Learning Hub to directly display videos for getting started with the app, search the ON1 online help system-including with and online chat assistant-and the ON1 Shop, where you can purchase add-ons and courses for Effects.
 The Learning Hub is accessible via the Help menu or from the Help icon at the bottom of the left bumper panel.

-The Learning Hub is available directly within ON1 Effects 2022, and includes links to videos (which can be played directly in the Hub), ON1's online help system, and the ON1 store.
+The Learning Hub is available directly within ON1 Effects 2023, and includes links to videos (which can be played directly in the Hub), ON1's online help system, and the ON1 store